 The real Fast Five

-The Falcons came out blazing on offense, devouring real estate during a 9-play 70 yard opening drive that culminated in a 7-yard touchdown pass from Matt Ryan to Julio Jones.
+The Falcons came out blazing on offense, devouring real estate during a 9-play 70 yard opening drive that culminated in a 7-yard touchdown pass from Matt Ryan to Roddy White.
 The Falcons picked up five first downs on the first drive of the ballgame.
 Compare that to the 13 all game against Pittsburgh.
 I'd say the offense is back on track.

 Atlanta shut down the Cardinals offense early with a couple of big turnovers.
 Cornerback Chris Owens came up with a big interception early in the first half, and then safety William Moore, who started in place of the injured Erik Coleman, snagged one of his own on a tipped pass that occurred on just the second play from scrimmage in the second half.
 The Falcons were only able to get six points off of the picks, but they shut down crucial drives for the Cardinals and never let them get into an offensive rhythm.